Donate to the FOCRLS General Scholarship Fund

 Donate to the Friends of CRLS First Scholars Award

-Friends of CRLS First Scholars Award Sponsored by Cambridge Trust Company Awarded to a graduating senior who will be the first in their family to attend a 4-year college.
-(In 2024, there will be two awardees each receiving $1,250.)
-Many thanks to Cambridge Trust Company for their ongoing support.
+Friends of CRLS First Scholars Award Sponsored by Eastern Bank (formerly Cambridge Trust Foundation) Awarded to a graduating senior who will be the first in their family to attend a 4-year college.
+(Two scholarships @ $2,000 presented.)
+Many thanks to Eastern Bank for their gracious support.

 Donate to the Friends of CRLS First Scholars Sponsored by Cambridge Trust Company

 “It Takes a Village” Multi-Year Scholarship — Awarded to a graduating senior who plans to attend a Massachusetts public college or community college.
 (One new awardee selected from each graduating class.
-Awardee will receive $1,000 each college year, totaling $4,000 for a 4-year degree or $2,000 for a 2-year degree.
-Amount increased in 2020.)
+Awardee will receive $1,000 each college year, totaling $4,000 for a 4-year degree or $2,000 for a 2-year degree.)
 Sponsored by FOCRLS.

 Donate to the "It Takes a Village" Multi-Year Scholarship

-Bristol Myers Squibb Scholarship for Science — New in 2023! — Awarded to a graduating senior with demonstrated financial need who has excelled in biology, chemistry, physics, or environmental science and will major in science at college.
+Bristol Myers Squibb Scholarship for Science — Awarded to a graduating senior with demonstrated financial need who has excelled in biology, chemistry, physics, or environmental science and will major in science at college.
 (Awardee will receive $2,500 each college year, totaling $10,000 toward a 4-year degree.)
 Much appreciation to Bristol Myers Squibb for sponsoring this scholarship.

 CambridgeSeven STEAM Award Awarded to a graduating senior who is the first in their family to attend a 4-year college and is committed to excel in one of the STEAM fields: Science, Technology, Engineering, Arts, Mathematics.
 (One scholarship @ $5,000 presented.)